Compare Free Bets, Bonuses & Betting Offers from UK’s Best Bookies

 This is the most attractive incentive available for a new client.
 It really is something for nothing, or to be precise, something for simply registering an account.
 There is no other catch or requirement with a No Deposit Bonus offer.
 As a result it is very rare that a bookie actually offers this bonus.
 When they do it will be for a small amount, such as free bets of £5 or £10.

 This is like someone giving you money for free with the only condition that you do actually bet with it.
 You can not lose in this situation.
 The worst that can happen is that you fail to pick any winners.
 You will have lost nothing but you will have had the chance to win.
 The best scenario is that you do back some winners and you are allowed to keep those winnings.
-As we mentioned, there is not a single sports betting company offering this at the moment, but they do come along now and then.
-When they do you can be sure we will highlight it here at FreeBets.xyz.
+As we mentioned, there is just one sports betting company offering this at the moment, so this offer does come along now and then.
+When it does then you can be sure we will always highlight it here at FreeBets.xyz.

 - Match of First Deposit: The way this second of the bookies’ free bets works is that you receive one that is directly related to the size of your first deposit of money into your betting account.